Hommasoft/wappuapp-adminpanel/README.md

 - To avoid failures with dependencies updating, use NPM's save-exact config
 - `npm config set save-exact true`

+## Deployment to heroku

+- Make sure you're on the branch and commit you want to deploy to the development server
+- Run `sh tools/deploy-adminpanel-to-heroku.sh`

 ## VSCode required / recommended plugins

 - EditorConfig for VS Code